Jamie Baillie

-Jamie Baillie (born April 28, 1966) is a Canadian former politician.
+Jamie Baillie (born April 28, 1966) is a former Canadian politician.
 He served as leader of the Progressive Conservative Party of Nova Scotia from 2010 to 2018, and was the Leader of the Opposition from 2013 until January 2018, when he resigned and returned to the private sector.
 At the same time, he resigned as MLA for Cumberland South, the riding he had represented in the House of Assembly since 2010.

 Prior to entering politics, he was a chartered accountant and the head of Credit Union Atlantic.

 Early life and career

 Raised in Truro, Nova Scotia, he graduated from Cobequid Educational Centre in 1984.
 Baillie has been involved with the Progressive Conservative Party for over 25 years.
 While earning his commerce degree at Dalhousie University, Baillie became involved in the Nova Scotia PC Youth and served as president of the Dalhousie Young PCs and president of the Nova Scotia Young Progressive Conservatives.
 He also served as a cabinet minister in the Nova Scotia Youth Parliament, and an M.P. in the Youth Parliament of Canada.
 He went on to earn his Chartered Accountant designation, graduated from the Canadian Securities Institute and completed the High Potential Leadership Program at Harvard Business School.

 In 2002, Premier John Hamm called upon Baillie to serve as his chief of staff.
 Baillie acted as a principal advisor to Hamm and played a key role on a number of initiatives, including improvements to public education and the preparation and presentation of balanced budgets.

 In 2008 and 2009, he was the co-chair of the United Way of Halifax Region campaign.
 The campaign aimed to raise $6 million but surpassed that goal.

 He has also served as Chair of the Board for Neptune Theatre and is a director of the Halifax International Airport Authority.
 He was also a member of the Board of Governors at Dalhousie University and of the Junior Achievement Nova Scotia Business Hall of Fame and is a Past President of Prescott Group, a sheltered workshop for intellectually challenged adults.

-Baillie has also worked as a senior partner with Robertson Surrette, an executive search firm located in Halifax, and was the Vice-President of Finance for CitiGroup Properties.
+Baillie has also worked as a senior partner with Robertson Surrette, a human resources consulting firm, and was the vice president of Finance for CitiGroup Properties.